Developer-s-Foundry/DF-2.0-AIMA-Log-Service/README.md

 # Metrics Management Microservice

-This is a metrics management service that stores metrics scraped by prometheus from prometheus based on the services its monitoring, filters, query prometheus and distributed a formatted data to a message broker.
+This is a metrics management service that stores metrics scraped by prometheus based on the services its monitoring, filters, query prometheus and distributed a formatted data to a message broker.

 ---

 ## 📘 Overview
-This project was built to enable storing metrics scraped by prometheus from prometheus based on the services its monitoring, filters, query prometheus and distributed a formatted data to a message broker.
+This project was built to enable storing metrics scraped by prometheus based on the services its monitoring.
+It filters, query prometheus and distributed a formatted data to a message broker.

 ---